The story of Mark Viduka, the ‘lazy’ enigma Australia grew to love

-Mark Viduka played for Celtic, Leeds United, Middlesbrough and Newcastle United, and will forever be remembered for that game against Liverpool, but there is much more to his story than his decade in the UK.
+Mark Viduka is well known on these shores for his spells with Celtic, Leeds United, Middlesbrough and Newcastle United, but there is much more to his story than his decade in the UK.

 Australia’s migrant history has been both fruitful and divisive in shaping the football landscape.

 It was from such turmoil that Mark Viduka rose to prominence, became a force in European football, and then retreated back to obscurity ‒ but not before earning his rightful place among Australia’s greats.
 This is his story…

 Australian football was a very different beast in the 1990s.
 For context, the Socceroos hadn’t qualified for a World Cup since their maiden (and goalless) appearance in 1974.

 Mired in the obscurity of Oceania, international fixtures were a procession of dominance over small island nations, punctuated by disappointment in intercontinental play-offs.

 The NSL was the national competition, fervently supported but lacking investment and, in the eyes of the public, civility.